danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 manager.retrier = ApiRequestRetrier(context: context, authService: authService)
 ```

-**IMPORTANT**  In the real world, a 401 status code is an indication that tokens
+In the real world, a 401 status code is an indication that tokens should be
-should be refreshed.
-If this refresh fails, a 401 indicates that the user has to
+refreshed.
+If this refresh fails, a 401 indicates that the user has to log in,
-log in, since the tokens are invalid.
-Here, however, we will never receive a 401.
+since the tokens are invalid.
+Here, however, we will never get a 401.
+We
-We therefore have to trigger these mechanisms by doing the following:
+therefore have to trigger these mechanisms by doing the following:

  * Kill your connection and perform a clean install, to remove all stored data.
  * Add a breakpoint to the retrier's `authService.authorizeApplication` call.